SH.03 - Campus Policies

 - SH.03.E – Drug and Alcohol Prevention Program for Students and Employees

 - SH.03.G – Smoking / No Smoking and Other Tobacco Use Policy

 - SH.03.H – Hazing

 - SH.03.I – Use and Scheduling of TCC Properties

 SH.03.A – Minors on Campus

-Allowing faculty, staff, students and other adults to bring a child into TCC facilities or on College-sponsored trips is a privilege extended by Tulsa Community College.
-The College may revoke this privilege at its discretion at any time for any reason, including the College’s determination that the provisions of this policy have been violated, the privilege has been abused, the child’s presence poses a safety risk to the child or others, or the child’s presence is interfering with the College’s learning environment.
-Anyone who is concerned with the presence of a child on campus or at a College-sponsored activity should report the concerns to a Dean of Student Affairs.
+Allowing faculty, staff, students, and other adults to bring a child into TCC facilities or on College-sponsored trips is a privilege extended by Tulsa Community College.
+The College may revoke this privilege at its discretion at any time for any reason, including the College’s determination that the provisions of this policy have been violated, the privilege has been abused, the child’s presence poses a safety risk to the child, or others, or the child’s presence is interfering with the College’s learning environment.
+Anyone who is concerned with the presence of a child on campus or at a College-sponsored activity should report the concerns to the Vice President of Student Success and Equity.